Gretchen Whitmer: Environment

 Whitmer has ordered the closure of major oil pipelines in Michigan and supports renewable energy initiatives.
 She has been endorsed by the Sierra Club's Michigan Chapter.

-Whitmer is a proponent of expanding industry onto agricultural lands and natural areas throughout Michigan, most notably in supporting industrial "Megasites", such as the proposed Marshall Megasite or Michigan Megasite, which would use 1,600 acres of agricultural lands and natural area along the Kalamazoo River for industrial development.
-Environmentalists at The National Wildlife Federation oppose this, saying that the protection of natural areas is critical for wildlife habitat and in fighting the effects of climate change by offsetting carbon emissions.
-In February 2019, Whitmer issued an executive order No. 2019-06, which calls for the reorganization of government departments and renamed The Department of Environmental Quality the Department of Environment, Great Lakes, and Energy.
-The department that promotes the development of industrial Megasites is thus now under the umbrella of the former Department of Environmental Quality.
+In February 2019, Whitmer issued an executive order that reorganized some state government departments; the Michigan Department of Environmental Quality became the Michigan Department of Environment, Great Lakes, and Energy.

 Guns

-On January 11, 2021, Whitmer called for a ban on all weapons inside the Michigan State Capitol in response to armed protestors in April 2020.
+In January 2021, Whitmer called for a ban on all weapons inside the Michigan State Capitol in response to armed protestors in April 2020.
 In her seven "concrete steps" to deter school shooting, she has called for bans on bump stocks and increasing resources for school resource officers.
-In 2019, Whitmer joined 11 other governors in calling for stricter gun control laws in the form of "common sense gun legislation".
+In 2019, Whitmer joined 11 other governors in calling for "common sense gun legislation".
 In 2012, she wrote an open letter to National Rifle Association President Wayne LaPierre on HuffPost about actions to prevent further school violence like the Sandy Hook Elementary School shooting.

+After Democrats won a majority in the state legislature in 2023, they passed a package of gun violence prevention legislation.
+Whitmer strongly supported the six bills, which were passed in the aftermath of the 2021 Oxford High School shooting and 2023 Michigan State University shooting, and she signed the package into law in April 2023.
+The Michigan package included a universal background checks law, a safe storage law, a law exempting of firearm safety devices from state sales tax and use tax, and a law containing new licensure requirements for gun owners.
+In May 2023, Whitmer also signed a red flag law; that law took effect in February 2024.